-The LEGO® House is a new and unique experience house - a 12,000-square-meter 'Home of the Brick'
+The LEGO® House is a unique experience centre - a 12,000-square-meter 'Home of the Brick' opened in 2017 in Billund.

 The LEGO® House is the result of an idea and dreams the LEGO family thought out years ago.
 With this 'House', LEGO® celebrate creativity and the strength of learning through play.
 When children play, they learn the basic skills that they need, such as creativity, collaboration and problem-solving abilities - all this you can get by playing with the small bricks.